simbo/gulp-static-site-generator/README.md

 you can manipulate the files output URL path, which would normally be generated from the source file's relative path.

-Assuming the source file `foo.jade` was globbed with `gulp.src` using `./src/site/**.*` with `/bar` as current working directory, the *basic site structure data* of this file using default options without overrides would look like this:
+Assuming the source file `foo.jade` was globbed with `gulp.src('./src/site/**.*')` with `/bar` as current working directory, the *basic site structure data* of this file using default options without overrides would look like this:

 ``` js
 {